mesmotronic/air-ane-fullscreen/README.md

 Full Screen ANE for Adobe AIR
 =============================

-One of the most common complaints you hear from Adobe AIR developers is that they can't get true full screen on Android devices that use the on-screen navigation bar (the one that contains the back, home and task buttons), with full screen usually means that the buttons are simply replaced with a series of grey dots.
+One of the most common complaints you hear from Adobe AIR developers is that they can't get true full screen on Android devices that have an on-screen navigation bar (the one that contains the back, home and task buttons), with full screen usually meaning that the buttons are simply replaced with a series of grey dots.

 If you're one of those developers, then this AIR Native Extension (ANE) may be the solution you've been looking for.